 Filter by resource type:

 Get to know yourself and the people you interact with and what they care about with this group envisioning activity.
-The participants envision their community or world in ten years and describe what it looks like with an issue they care about fixed.
-Then discuss first steps they can take.
+The participants envision their community in ten years and describe what it looks like with an issue they care about fixed.
+Then discuss the first steps they can take toward their vision.